BUGBOUNTYchrisg8691/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 addSix(21); // returns 27
 ```

 3. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+pros of oop:
+easy to understand the concept of objects
+easy to interpret meaning of method calls
+reads like a set of instructions

+pros of fp:
+linking the output of one code to the input of another without the need to define variables, though I don't see how that a pro
+more reuseable
+because the code focuses on what to do and lets the underlying functions take care of how, it leaves room for refactoring and optimization
+eaier to scale without fear of bugs

+cons of oop:
+prone to bugs because objects and behavior are together and can lead to different performance for the same input

+cons of fp:
+readability
+more people are familiar with oop
+harder to learn that oop

 ## Testing FAQ